pynb-dag-runner/mnist-digits-demo-pipeline/README.md

 Please note that this is experimental and 🚧🚧🚧🚧🚧.

 A motivation for this work is to make it easier to set up and work together (on pipelines).
-If you would like to discuss an idea/question, please raise an [issue](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/issues) or contact me via email.
+If you would like to discuss an idea or question, please raise an [issue](https://github.com/pynb-dag-runner/mnist-digits-demo-pipeline/issues) or contact me via email.

 ## License